dunodaniel/dunodaniel/README.md

 # Hello people! 👋

-I'm a Junior BackEnd Developer, studying <strong>Software Development at State Center for Technological Education Paula Souza - Fatec Itaquera</strong>, diving into algorithms, programming and data structures in Python, JavaScript, C and C#.<br><br>
+I'm a Junior BackEnd Developer, studying <strong>Software Development at State Center for Technological Education Paula Souza</strong>, diving into algorithms, programming and data structures in Python, JavaScript, C and C#.<br><br>
 I've already started putting my knowledge into practice in projects involving Django, Express and React.
 Also, I'm exploring the wonders of FastAPI.<br><br>
 Committed to continuous learning, currently expanding my horizons in Data Analytics through Growth with Google, exploring spreadsheets, SQL, R programming and Tableau.<br>